PhD Reading Committee and PhD Final Examination

 - Tell the Biostatistics Calendar editor, Sandra Coke, firstname.lastname@example.org, to announce your Final Exam presentation.
 Send her:

 PhD Committee Members noting the committee chair and GSR

 The deadline for Biostatistics Calendar announcements is 12:00 PM on Friday (or last day of the week) prior to when the presentation will take place.

 - Please note: The public is welcome to attend the open part of your examination.
 Usually there is time for questions from the general audience.
 Then the committee asks everyone and continues the examination in a closed session with only the committee and the examinee.

-- On the day of your Final Exam be sure to bring your warrant to the exam.
+- On the day of your Final Exam be sure to bring your warrant to the exam as well as the Grad School Reading Committee Approval Form.
 At the end of your Final Exam, have your committee members sign the warrant, doublecheck to make sure that all information is noted on the warrant and then have one of the committee members send/deliver the signed warrant to the GPA.

 - To graduate students must ensure that the GPA receives: